 We have been active on several fronts in the last few months.
 We are liaising with various parties on the future of a number of sites that have strategic importance for Midhurst and surrounding villages, in particular:

-We have also taken an interest in what will become of the Bluebell in Cocking.
+We have also taken an interest in what will become of the Bluebell Inn in Cocking, and volunteered our assistance in the campaign to bring the pub into community ownership.

 We have looked at the idea of a swimming pool in Midhurst but that's not at the stage of being considered a campaign!

-We will provide details as these campaigns develop.
+We will provide more details as these campaigns develop.

 In March 2018 we invited our members to let us know what issues they felt we should become involved with.
 We sent out questionnaires covering various topics.
 It was a healthy response, and gave us encouragement to continue what we started doing in 2017: widening our field of interest beyond just planning.
 This is what we said to Members: